Loom: Figure harness and the drawloom

 Drawloom, with drawboy above to control the harnesses, woven as a repeating pattern in an early-18-hundreds piece of Japanese figured silk.

 A drawloom is for weaving figured cloth.
 In a drawloom, a "figure harness" is used to control each warp thread separately, allowing very complex patterns.
-A drawloom requires two operators, the weaver, and an assistant called a "drawboy" to manage the figure harness.
+A drawloom requires two operators, the weaver, and an assistant called a "drawboy" or "drawgirl" to manage the figure harness.

 The earliest confirmed drawloom fabrics come from the State of Chu and date c.
 400 BC.
 Some scholars speculate an independent invention in ancient Syria, since drawloom fabrics found in Dura-Europas are thought to date before 256 AD.
-The draw loom was invented in China during the Han dynasty (State of Liu?); foot-powered multi-harness looms and jacquard looms were used for silk weaving and embroidery, both of which were cottage industries with imperial workshops.
+The draw loom was invented in China during the Han dynasty. foot-powered multi-harness looms and jacquard looms were used for silk weaving and embroidery, both of which were cottage industries with imperial workshops.
 The drawloom enhanced and sped up the production of silk and played a significant role in Chinese silk weaving.
 The loom was introduced to Persia, India, and Europe.